 Until the birth of my children it occupied most of my time – as a listener, player, and as a career.

-In my career, I’ve been extremely lucky: I’ve worked with and got to know some great people including famous musicians like Sarah Chang and Marin Alsop, Simon Rattle and Nigel Kennedy; I’ve travelled widely, if not glamorously – often responsible for counting fully grown adults onto buses; but most importantly, I’ve been privileged to hear countless – countless – great performances of great music, some well-known, some hardly known at all: some of these experiences have been life changing, even transcendental.
+In my career, I’ve been extremely lucky: I’ve worked with and got to know some great people including famous musicians like Sarah Chang and Marin Alsop, Simon Rattle and Nigel Kennedy; I’ve travelled widely, if not glamorously – often responsible for counting fully grown adults onto buses; but, most importantly, I’ve been privileged to hear countless – countless – great performances of great music, some well-known, some hardly known at all: some of these experiences have been life changing, some even transcendental.

 Great music is one of humanity’s finest achievements.
 It has all the range, power and subtlety to help us express and feel our emotions; to confront and comfort; to make you smile and make you weep; to get you dancing or get you sleeping (in a good – not bored way!); to get you on your feet or on your back.
 There’s something for everyone and something for everything.